John 21:1-25 - Outline of John (Book Notes menu page)

 And when he had spoken this, he saith unto him, Follow me.

-Peter had once told Jesus that he could follow Him, and that he would die for Him.
+Peter had once told Jesus that he would faithfully follow Him, and willingly die for Him.
 Joh 13:36,37

 Peter had failed on both points.
 Jesus would make good what Peter could not.

-History tells us that Peter was crucified (his 'arms stretched forth').
-But when the time came, he requested to be crucified upside down, because he felt unworthy to die as His Lord had died.
+History tells us that Peter was crucified (his hands 'stretched forth').
+But when the time came, he requested to be crucified upside down, because he felt unworthy to die in the same manner as His Lord.

 • Jesus commanded him to 'Follow me.'